-Professor Anthony Harnden is the Director of Graduate Studies.
-Anthony provides additional advice and support if necessary as advisor in the supervisory team, particularly resolving problems not satisfactorily addressed by the supervisor.
-Anthony will meet regularly with all students to provide advice and support about training opportunities and requirements.
+Professor Rafael Perera is the Director of Graduate Studies.
+Rafael provides additional advice and support if necessary as advisor in the supervisory team, particularly resolving problems not satisfactorily addressed by the supervisor.
+Rafael is always available to arrange to meet with all students to provide advice and support about training opportunities and requirements.

-anthony.harnden@phc.ox.ac.uk / 01865 289314
+Rafael.perera@phc.ox.ac.uk